taz1003/Portfolio-Project-1---Talent-Knox/README.md

 - __The landing page__
-  - For mobile users, a friendly introduction with comprehensive information about what users can expect is provided, along with a captivating image designed to grab their attention.
+  - For mobile users, a friendly introduction with brief information about what users can expect is provided, with a captivating image right below that is designed to grab their attention.
   - For users with larger screen sizes, the introduction and image are creatively merged.